Southview School Curriculum

 We follow the EYFS curriculum within Sunshine Class, and this is adapted for those children with a visual impairment as it was recognised that, for this particular cohort, progress was not being recognised using the usual learning goals.
 We have also removed the age expectations, which is inappropriate for our pupils, and replaced them with levels.
 This has been fully embedded within this phase of school.

-Within the main part of the school, we have developed a new and innovative curriculum which covers national curriculum subjects adapted to the ability of the children.
+Within the main part of the school, we have developed a new and innovative curriculum which covers national curriculum subjects adapted to the ability of the pupils.
 This is taught thematically and broken down into KS1&2 and KS3&4 ensuring it is age appropriate and relevant to the pupils within that phase.

-Firm foundations is a specialist PMLD curriculum for those children working at early developmental levels and who need a sensory curriculum.
+This is a specialist PMLD curriculum for those children working at early developmental levels and who need a sensory curriculum.
 It was developed by a member of our leadership team and recognises that children with PMLD have distinctly unique abilities and ways of learning.

-Building on.
 This curriculum focuses on skills which relate broadly speaking to the old P levels 3-5.

-Reaching higher focuses on skills relating to old P levels 6-8 and beyond, and extra content has been added for those pupils able to access greater academic studying.
+This focuses on skills relating to old P levels 6-8 and beyond, and extra content has been added for those pupils able to access greater academic studying.
 Within Key Stage 3&4, pupils also have access to a variety of ASDAN courses.
 Where appropriate, pupils will follow individualised programmes, for example, functional skills, entry level, or GCSE syllabuses.

 - Community links and participation